 Studies have shown that living in truth—being honest with yourself and others, regardless of the circumstances—reduces anxiety and promotes mental and emotional well-being.
 Taking responsibility for our words and actions is key to the healing process, and allows us the freedom to be respected and earn back trust that we may have lost along the way.

-At RMS, we believe in the value of transparency between clients and staff, and if an issue arises, we place significant trust in those who have been honest about their behavior.
-The daily check-in provides clients with a method for following through on their intentions and telling the truth about themselves.
+At RMS, we believe in the value of transparency between students and staff, and if an issue arises, we place significant trust in those who have been honest about their behavior.
+The daily check-in provides students with a method for following through on their intentions and telling the truth about themselves.

 The daily check-in is a simple process in and of itself, but it represents one more way in which RMS goes above and beyond traditional programs in the quest to help people lead healthy, happy lives.